Our Complete Packing List For India: Everything You Need For An Epic First Trip.

 We do recommend hand sanitiser or wet-wipes to keep the germophobe in you sane.

-A little bit of packing preparation for riding the trains in India
+There is a little bit more as far as packing preparation for riding the trains in India.
+Trust me!

 If you go to India and don’t ride the trains; we believe you are missing out on one of the real highlights.